 • No vehicle shall be parked in excess of the posted time limit (within any 24 hour period) in any of the visitor parking areas.
 Please check the signs posted in the visitor parking area for time limits.
 All vehicles parked in excess of the posted limits will be cited.
 Parking permits are not valid in these parking areas.

-• All students and visitors are required to have and display a valid El Camino College parking permit to park a motor vehicle in the student/general parking lots.
-One-day parking permits are available from the parking permit machines located in the parking lots.
+• All students and visitors are required to have a valid El Camino College parking permit to park a motor vehicle in the student/general parking lots.
+One-day parking permits are available from Honk Mobile QR code, or the parking permit pay stations (cash only) located in the parking lots.

 • It is recommended that during the first four weeks of the semester that you plan to arrive at the campus at least one hour prior to the start of your class.